ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

     - Ethical permit for research using animals
     - Ethical permit for medical research involving human subjects
     - Ethical permit for research using animals and training in animal work (theory and practice)

+**Question 1**
+Which of the following steps are included in the making of a systematic review? ✅
+- Select studies, assess study quality, and extract data
+- Formulate a question and develop a protocol
+- Conduct a literature search
+- **All of the possible answers **

+**Question 2**
+Which of the following statements regarding the systematic review search are correct?
+- **Incomplete searches reduce the reliability and applicability of the review´s findings**
+- **At least two bibliographic databases should be searched**
+- You should only use the PICO-framework to structure all type of review questions when you conduct a systematic review
+- **Systematic review look across a wide variety of sources**

+**Question 3**
+Which reporting guidance and critical appraisal-tool of already created systematic reviews could be used?
+- STROBE
+- **PRISMA**
+- **AMSTAR**
+- GRADE

+**Question 4**
+Where can the protocol of a systematic review be prospectively registered?
+- PubMed
+- **PROSPERO**
+- PRISMA
+- Health Research Council

+**Question 5**
+Which of the following statements regarding the systematic review process and use are correct?
+- You do not need to assess risk of bias in high quality systematic reviews
+- **You need to quality check a systematic review, as with any study, before using them**
+- If a systematic review does not include a meta-analysis it can’t be trusted
+- **You need to prespecify your including- and exclusion criteria, as well as your outcomes, before you start the search if you are conducting a systematic review**

+**Question 1**
+What does it mean if a causal diagram is "acyclic"?
+- It contains cycles or loops.
+- **It does not contain any cycles or loops.**
+- It represents only direct relationships.
+- It has only one arrow per node.

+**Question 2**
+In a Directed Acyclic Graph, what do nodes typically represent?
+- Statistical tests
+- **Variables**
+- Confounding bias
+- Effect sizes

+**Question 3**
+What type of relationship is represented by an arrow in a DAG?
+- Association without direction
+- Correlation
+- **A causal relationship**
+- Statistical significance

+**Question 4**
+Which of the following statements best describes a collider in a DAG?
+- A variable that causes at least two other variables
+- A variable caused by exactly one other variable
+- **A variable caused by two or more other variables**
+- A variable unrelated to other variables

+**Question 5**
+What bias occurs specifically due to conditioning on a collider?
+- Selection bias
+- Information bias
+- **Collider stratification bias**
+- Confounding bias

+**Question 6**
+Which of the following best describes a confounder in a DAG?
+- A variable caused by the exposure only
+- **A variable that causes both exposure and outcome**
+- A variable caused by the outcome only
+- A variable unrelated to exposure and outcome

+**Question 7**
+What is a "backdoor path" in the context of a DAG?
+- A path following only causal arrows forward
+- **A non-causal path linking exposure and outcome through a common cause**
+- A direct causal path from exposure to outcome
+- A cycle connecting exposure and outcome

+**Question 8**
+What does adjusting for a mediator in a DAG typically do to the estimated causal effect?
+- Correctly removes confounding bias
+- **Biases the causal estimate toward the null**
+- Provides an unbiased estimate of the causal effect
+- Increases the generalizability of findings

+**Question 9**
+Which of these describes a "d-separation" criterion in a DAG?
+- It identifies the presence of mediation only
+- It describes cycles in a causal diagram
+- **It helps determine whether variables are conditionally independent**
+- It calculates the strength of associations

+**Question 10**
+Why are DAGs useful in epidemiology?
+- They guarantee randomized exposure assignment
+- They ensure statistical significance of findings
+- **They help visualize and manage confounding and selection bias**
+- They automatically adjust for collider bias